Parkview Hockey Club

 Parkview Hockey Club is a hockey club affiliated to the Ulster Branch of the Irish Hockey Association.
 It was founded as Fisherwick Hockey Club in 1898, changing its name to Parkview in 1924.
-It is based in the County Antrim village of Doagh, near Ballyclare.
+It is based in the County Antrim village of Doagh, near Ballyclare, where both teams primarily play their home games.
 The club's founding members were workers from the local spinning mills and from agriculture.
-The club currently plays in Junior 5 of the Ulster Junior Leagues.
-It fields two teams every Saturday.
+The 1st XI plays in Junior 3 of the Ulster Junior Leagues with a 2nd XI playing in Junior 5.

-Grounds

-In 1970 a clubhouse built by the members was opened, and in 1974 it was renovated to include a bar.
-The senior team has to play its home matches on the artificial turf at the Valley Leisure Centre.
+History

 Pre World War II record

 Prior to World War II, Parkview played as a Junior League club.
 The major success during this period came in the 1936-37 season when the club’s first team won the Irish Junior Cup for the only time in the club’s history.

-Senior League success
+Senior League progress

 The period between World War II and mid 1970s was the most successful period for the club.

 In 1948-49 Parkview won a test match against Antrim in the Ulster Senior League.
 In 1950, 1955 and 1956, Parkview lost three test matches to decide the destination of the Keightley Cup.
 The Kirk Cup was shared in 1955-56 and the Anderson Cup was won in 1958-59.

 The 1960s saw Parkview bounce between the Senior League and the Qualifying League.
 However further success was achieved in knock-out competitions with another Kirk Cup win in 1966-67.